If you are traveling to Dubai for business or to stay, there are a few things you should know before you hop on the plane.

 If you’re traveling to Dubai, just know the city has plenty of women-only areas.
 These include separate metro carriages and ladies’ taxis.
 What’s more, some beaches even hold female-only days, too.

-And this is not a law from the UAE government but it’s an option for women who want their own space.
+And this is not a law from the UAE government; it’s an option for women who want their own space.

 7. It is a safe place to live

-Strict punishments as well as long prison sentences have contributed to a good extent in making Dubai safe.
+Strict punishments as well as long prison sentences have contributed to a good extent to making Dubai safe.

-By the same token, the well-publicised convictions and use of undercover police have contributed immensely in reducing crime levels in the city.
+By the same token, the well-publicised convictions and use of undercover police have contributed immensely to reducing crime levels in the city.

-In 2020, the UAE’s three cities – Abu Dhabi, Dubai and Sharjan were ranked among the top 10 safest cities in the world.
+In 2020, the UAE’s three cities—Abu Dhabi, Dubai, and Sharjah—were ranked among the top 10 safest cities in the world.

-8. A good medical insurance will go a long way
+8. Good medical insurance will go a long way

 Investing in good insurance will ensure you are covered in case of a health emergency.
 This is mainly because the healthcare system in Dubai is not easily accessible to expats.